 It’s when something clicks with students, they have that lightbulb moment and can then move onto the next stage.

 Playing a part in getting the students through their qualifications last summer.
 It’s great to get feedback from the students.

 Always stay calm— things do happen as it can be a high-pressure job.
 You can’t overreact.
 You have got to plan your way through things, make sure your decisions are the right ones.
 Stay open-minded and give people the benefit of the doubt.
-You have to be courteous and respectful and hopefully you will be treated similarly.
+You have to be courteous and respectful and hopefully, you will be treated similarly.
 Treat your students how you’d like to be treated.
 You have to be flexible in teaching – if students don’t understand your first explanation of a topic, try another tack.
 Get to know your students and how they tick.
 If someone is turning up late for lessons, you have to try to find out why.
 It all helps in managing people – if you can’t do that, you will have a difficult time

-If you have teaching qualification, it makes life much easier.
+If you have a teaching qualification, it makes life much easier.
 I’m working towards a PGCE to gain full teaching status.
-I came into my job having done a 12-week course for an entry-level Education and Training (PTLLS) level 3 teaching qualification, which introduces you to schemes of work, lesson preparation and data principles.
-I also have a BSc in manufacture technology management from Buckinghamshire University which I studied for part-time (sponsored by my then employer BMW), a City and Guilds (C&G) engineering master qualification – sadly not longer offered – and my original C&G toolmaking qualification.
+I came into my job having done a 12-week course for an entry-level Education and Training (PTLLS) Level 3 teaching qualification, which introduces you to schemes of work, lesson preparation and data principles.
+I also have a BSc in manufacture technology management from Buckinghamshire University which I studied for part-time (sponsored by my then employer BMW), a City and Guilds (C&G) engineering master qualification – sadly no longer offered – and my original C&G toolmaking qualification.

 I get a lot of satisfaction from my role – you are there to teach the next generation of engineers and pass on your experience.
 If you don’t, it just gets lost!

 View the latest FE Lecturing Jobs in mechanical engineering, to start your career at Further Education College as a mechanical engineering lecturer today.